Claude Batchelor: Court martial and imprisonment

 Batchelor's court martial was convened on August 30, 1954, at Fort Sam Houston in Texas.
 Joel Westbrook, a civilian attorney from San Antonio and officer in the Texas National Guard, represented Batchelor.
 During the trial, one member of the tribunal – Edward R. Schowalter Jr. – recused himself on the grounds that, prior to the trial, he had "formulated the opinion ... that the accused is a traitor".
 Westbrook's defense of Batchelor was based on acknowledgment of the soldier's collaboration but claim that it was involuntary and the result of brainwashing.
 Psychiatrist Leon Freedman testified for the defense, stating that Batchelor suffered from "induced political psychosis" and had been led to believe that he was "a potential savior of humanity".

 Batchelor was convicted on September 30 of several charges of communicating with the enemy without proper authority and of promoting disloyalty and disaffection among the civilian populace of the United States.
 He was sentenced to dishonorable discharge and life imprisonment, the sentence later cut to 20 years by order of Gen. Isaac D. White.
 In 1957 the sentence was further reduced, to ten years.
 He was confined at Federal Correctional Institution, Texarkana, and paroled after serving less than five years.

 Later life

 After being paroled, Batchelor settled in San Antonio, Texas, and went to work, first, for an accountant and, next, as a clerk for Remco Corporation, a manufacturer of air conditioner parts.
 In November 1960 Batchelor was charged with manslaughter over his role in a traffic accident that resulted in the death of another motorist.
 The following year he was fined $500 in the matter.

+In 1974, Batchelor was living in Chapin, South Carolina, according to an obituary published in the Odessa American for his father, O.L.
+Batchelor.
+In 2002 the Associated Press (AP) attempted to contact Batchelor; a reporter left several messages on an answering machine connected to a phone number thought to be his but did not receive a response.
+The phone number was disconnected shortly thereafter.

 Personal life

-In 1949, while posted to Japan, Batchelor wed Japanese citizen Kyoto Araki in a Shinto ceremony.
+In 1949, while posted to Japan, Batchelor wed Japanese citizen Kyoko Araki in a Shinto ceremony.
 They were divorced on December 20, 1961, and he married 20-year-old Evelyn Butcher of East Union, Indiana, in a civil ceremony in San Antonio later that afternoon.